 Ottawa is filled with Capital sights and attractions – and just about as many ways to explore and see them.
 Experience a tour on both land and water with the Lady Dive Amphibus, or take in a walking tour across Ottawa’s picturesque ByWard Market courtyards.

 Unique Ottawa neighbourhoods offer distinctive shopping, dining and nightlife experiences across the Capital.
-From Little Italy’s charming bars and restaurants, to the glorious archway over Chinatown, there is plenty to experience in Ottawa’s varied neighbourhoods.
+From the must-see ByWard Market area, to the Glebe’s community feel, to the trendy Wellington West, there’s lots of local flavour to soak up in Ottawa’s varied districts.